SAOFAI/Framework/README.md

 *[WIP]*

 ## Adoption Architectures
-This section describes architectures for integrating AI into business processes, and discusses on the risks and possible advantages each structure could offer in the context of adoption.
-In simple terms, adoption architectures represent various ways a company can implement and integrate AI-driven processes into their business operations.
+This section describes architectures for implementing [operation architectures](#operation-architectures) in the [focal entity](#entity), and discusses on the risks and possible advantages each approach could offer in the context of adoption.
+In simple terms, adoption architectures represent various ways a company can adopt AI in their business operations.

 *[WIP]*